itamartz/itamartz.github.io/README.md

 - User managment - Onbording , Offbording.

 ## Projects
+### 2 Go
+- A Jenkins in a container that have all the plugins already set
+- A Ansible in a container that have all the collections already set

 ### Jenkins And Ansible
 - Installing a Jenkins and Ansible environment - Using Docker, HAProxy.
 - Creating and maintain Jenkins jobs, Updates, etc...